mlapin/gtools/README.md

 tasks may fail.
 The problem is then to identify and resubmit only these few failed tasks rather than the whole array job.
 `gtools` do that by detecting a **non-zero exit code** of a failed command.
-When and returning a special exit code to the SGE daemon, which then puts that single task into an error state.
+When that happens, a wrapper script from `gtools` returns a special exit code to the SGE daemon, which then puts that one given task into an error state.

 You get an overview of _running_ / _pending_ / _failed_ jobs by running
 ```